googlefonts/googlefonts.github.io/gf-guide/variable.md

 | interpolated | 600              | 0.6667     | 62                 | 0.73334    |
 | max          | 700              | 1          | 70                 | 1          |

-All of that is suppose to explain why Google Fonts recommend to set up an AVAR table in variable fonts having a weight axis—although it depends greatly on the design and the axis range.
+All of that is suppose to explain why Google Fonts recommend to set up an `avar` table in variable fonts having a weight axis—although it depends greatly on the design and the axis range.

 The hard compromise to make is often to find the right balance between what your instance should look like visually and the pace of the interpolation—indeed both factors can come in contradiction.

 ## Fvar instances

 GF only allows weight and italic particles for the instances in the `fvar` table of a variable font.
 If a font contains additional axes, they must not be mentioned in the instance names and the coordinates for each instance must be set to reasonable default.
-For example if your font contains a `wdth` axis, you don't want every instance's wdth coordinate value to be set to Condensed (`75`), you would set it to Normal (`100`).
+For example if your font contains a `wdth` axis, you don't want every instance's `wdth` coordinate value to be set to Condensed (`75`), you would set it to Normal (`100`).

 Google Fonts only allows the following named instances: